Marcel Lavinier: Club career

 On 24 February 2021, Lavinier made his first-team debut for Spurs in the Europa League as a substitute for Matt Doherty in a 4–0 home win over Wolfsberger AC in the second leg of the round of 32 tie.

 On 1 September 2022, Lavinier signed for Swindon Town.
+In the 2022-23 season, Marcel Lavinier won Swindon Goal of the Season, through a fan poll on Twitter.
+On 3 August 2023, Lavinier moved on to Forest Green Rovers.

+On 7 March 2025, Lavinier signed for National League side Yeovil Town until the end of the 2024–25 season.

+In October 2025, Lavender signed for National League side Boston United on a short-term deal.

 International career

 Lavinier has represented England at youth international level but has also spent time training with Portugal U18s.